brian-team/brian2/docs_sphinx/user/input.rst

     S = Synapses(P, G, on_pre='v+=0.1')
     S.connect(j='i')

-Here, each input of the PoissonGroup is connected to all the neurons of the target NeuronGroup but each neuron receives independent realizations of the Poisson spike trains.

 See `More on Poisson inputs`_ below for further information.

 For simulations where the individually generated spikes are just used as a